This post contains affiliate links.

 I shared a recipe I doctored a bit from Lexi’s Clean Kitchen for Linzer Torte Thumbprint Cookies.
-I found them extremely easy to make and I love that they’re made gluten free using delicious almond flour.
+I found these linzer torte cookies extremely easy to make and I love that they’re made gluten-free by using delicious and nutrient-dense almond flour.
 I also love how beautiful these cookies look and hope to improve my technique with time.

 In case you’re not familiar with Linzer cookies, a Linzer Torte is a buttery dough filled with black currant or raspberry preserves (American style).
 Personally the cookie reminds me of a Hamantaschen, a cookie traditionally eaten to celebrate Purim, a Jewish holiday.